Voggastur/user-centric-frontend-project/README.md

 The project has been deployed to Github Pages - [Deployed Website](https://voggastur.github.io/user-centric-frontend-project/)
 The repository for this website can be found at this GitHub link: [User Centric Frontend Repository](https://github.com/Voggastur/user-centric-frontend-project)

+The following process was used to deploy the project:
+1. Log into GitHub.
+2. Select Voggastur/user-centric-frontend-project
+3. Select settings
+4. Scroll down to Github Pages
+5. Select Source: master branch
+6. Retrieve the link to the deployed website

 ## 7. Credits <a name="Credits"></a>